Balboa Amusement Producing Company: Jack London

 A contract between Balboa and Jack London was signed on April 28, 1913, allowing the studio to make film adaptations of his novels.
 In the beginning of August, Variety announced a contract between the Bosworth Company and Jack London to produce film versions of London's novels.
 The first release would be The Sea Wolf.
 The Balboa company would advertise that they would be the first to release the film and announced their own version of The Sea Wolf and several other adaptations of London's works.
 In an article in Motion Picture News in which Hobart Bosworth stated the production would be ready by October 1 and there is no reason to doubt the contract between Bosworth and London.
 The publication received a telegram from Jack London confirmed that Balboa's contract had lapsed because of a failure to produce four films by the stipulated date.
 London also stated that the first film had not even been completed by this point.
 When the matter was taken to court, the federal judge in Los Angeles refused to grant an injunction on Balboa's three reel version of the film and H. M. Horkheimer was considering suing for damages by Bosworth.
 The judge allowed the case to be re-opened and the Authors' League of America announced a desire to take it to the United States Supreme Court if necessary.
-London would win and the case would influence the United States Congress to change the copyright law in the writer's favor.
+London won the case and influenced the United States Congress to change the copyright law in the writer's favor.